Best Free Property Management Software for Small Landlords (2026) — 9 Tools Compared

-Best Property Management Software for Small Landlords (2025)
+Best Free Property Management Software for Small Landlords (2026 Guide)

 Managing rental properties—even just one or two units—requires juggling rent collection, late fee tracking, maintenance requests, lease management, and tenant communication.
 The right property management software can automate these tasks, ensure legal compliance, and save you hours each month.

-But with dozens of options ranging from free to $100+/month, how do you choose?
-This guide compares the best property management software for small landlords (1-50 units) based on features, pricing, ease of use, and real user feedback.
+But with dozens of options ranging from completely free to $280+/month, how do you choose?
+This 2026 guide compares the best property management software for small landlords (1-50 units) based on features, pricing, ease of use, and — critically — which ones are actually free vs. which ones charge hidden fees.

 | Software | Best For | Starting Price | Free Tier? | Late Fee Automation |